 CHFT founded our diversity scholarship in 2004.
-It has awarded over 380 scholarships in our membership area.
-We have partnered with regional federations and CHF Canada to distribute over 110 additional scholarships.
-Together with our partners we have awarded over two million dollars in scholarships to people in nine areas of Canada.
+It has now awarded over 440 scholarships in Durham, Toronto, and York Region.
+We have also partnered with regional federations and CHF Canada to distribute over 130 additional scholarships in other parts of Ontario, Nova Scotia, and Manitoba.

 CHFT recognizes that the strength of our membership is reflected in the many cultures and identities represented within our co-ops.
 CHFT encourages applications from these diverse communities.